ValleysEnduro/Dev2/README.md

 Capstone event management application using Django.

 ### Warning
 Ensure you follow all laws and codes of practice in your country when processing personal and sensitive data.
 Security should be your top priority.
 I am not responsible if you have a breach.

-Finally, the Django admin takes getting use to, its brilliant at what it does but don't expect a pretty interface.
+### Caution

+The Django admin takes time to get to grips with.

 ### Maintenance Status
 This is an open source project and I'm a complete noob, it is not a maintained product.
 There is probably better ways of doing things but I will try to keep it up to date.
 I welcome contributions from the wider community.
 If you're interested, please get in touch.